 The family have retained a passion for horses and horse racing.
 In the 1880s their winnings from racing amounted to what would be around £30,000,000 in today’s money.
 Duchess Winifred made sure that some of the money went to building a set of almshouses.
 She named them “The Winnings”, and they are still in use today.
 She also used her position to promote her love of birds and helped to found the Royal Society for the Protection of Birds.

 Welbeck Abbey remains a private family home.
-During Summer, The Harley Gallery runs tours of the Abbey’s State Rooms to see objects from the Cavendish-Bentinck family art collection, The Portland Collection, in their historic setting.
+During Summer, The Harley Gallery runs tours of the Abbey’s State Rooms to see objects from the art collection built up over the centuries by the Dukes of Portland and their families, The Portland Collection, in their historic setting.

-The Harley Gallery, Portland Collection and Welbeck Farm Shop in The Courtyard at Welbeck are open to the public daily.
-The Welbeck estate is now home to a community of artisan food producers including The School of Artisan Food.
+The Courtyard at Welbeck is open to the public daily.
+Visit for The Harley Café, The Harley Gallery, The Portland Collection and Welbeck Farm Shop.
+The Welbeck estate is now home to a community of food producers including The School of Artisan Food.